sarahleavitt/nbPaper2/README.md

 ### MassQsub.qsub

-A qsub program to run MassAnalysis.R on a shared computing cluster because it takes 5 hours to run with the ~900 individual Massachusetts dataset and 1 hour to run with the simulated Massachusetts-like dataset.
+A qsub program to run MassAnalysis.R on a shared computing cluster because it takes 5 hours to run with the ~900 individual Massachusetts dataset.

 ### MassEvaluate.R